Robert Craig Savage

 Joe Sirianni, born in Italy, has been part of the Rochester soccer scene since coming here in the mid-1950s, first involved with the Italian American Sport Club, then as trainer and traveling secretary of the Rochester Lancers and Rochester Flash, and most recently as host of the soccer show.
 He lives in Gates.
 Joe is also member of the American Community Center and the Gates Amita Club.
 For more information, visit www.soccerisakickinthegrass.com.

-Andrew Battisti, a native Rochesterian, has been on local radio for 25 years, as disc jockey, sports broadcaster, play-by-play announcer for St. John Fisher and RIT basketball, the Rochester Rhinos, the Rochester Zeniths of the Continental Basketball League; host of pre-and-post game shows on Rhinos' radio broadcasts on WYSL, as well as member of the broadcast team of "Kick This - The Soccer Show".
+Andrew Battisti, a native Rochesterian, has been on local radio for 35 years, as a disc jockey, sports broadcaster, play-by-play announcer for the Western New York Flash, RIT soccer and basketball, St. John Fisher basketball, the Rochester Razorsharks and the Rochester Zeniths (basketball).
+Andrew has also had a number of roles with the Rochester Rhinos, including play-by-play and color commentator for video broadcasts, play-by-play radio announcer and the host of Rhinos’ pre-and-post game shows on WYSL.
+Andrew is currently the Director of Social Media for the Rhinos.

-In 2014, Bob Luckey marked 25 years since moving from Rochester to Buffalo to continue his association with WYSL as its Western New York Correspondent; all part of a career that spanned from the 1980's through the 2000's that included stints in Rochester, Seneca Falls, Dansville, Avon and Springville.
-Bob has covered stories as diverse as border & homeland security, selected election campaigns, and economic & transportation issues of interest to the Rochester metro area.
-Bob has also provided headline coverage of selected news items from the Lackawanna Six case in 2002 to President Obama's western New York visit in 2013.
-Bob is a 1978 graduate of Penfield High School, a 1982 graduate of St. John Fisher College, and does the voice-over announcing the "9 AM Open Mike" public affairs show on WSPQ Radio in Springville, NY.
+In 2014, Bob Luckey marked 25 years since moving from Rochester to Buffalo to continue his association with WYSL as its western New York correspondent, all part of a career that spanned from from the 1980's through the 2000's that included stints in Rochester, Seneca Falls, Dansville, Avon and Springville.
+Bob has covered stories as diverse as border and homeland security, selected election campaigns, and economic and transportation issues of interest to the Rochester metro area.
+Bob has also provided headline coverage of selected news stories from the Lackawanna Six case in 2002 to Winter Storm "Knife" in 2014.
+Bob is a 1978 graduate of Penfield High School, a 1982 graduate of St. John Fisher College, and does the voice-over announcing the "9 AM Open Mike" public affairs show on WSPQ in Springville, NY.